astra-vision/MonoScene/README.md

 - [License](#license)

 # News
+- 27/6/2022: We are training MonoScene on KITTI360 and will soon release the model.
+[Stay tuned!](https://github.com/cv-rits/MonoScene/watchers) :mega:
-- 13/6/2022: We added a tutorial on [How to define viewpoint programmatically in mayavi](https://anhquancao.github.io/blog/2022/how-to-define-viewpoint-programmatically-in-mayavi/) :mega:
+- 13/6/2022: We added a tutorial on [How to define viewpoint programmatically in mayavi](https://anhquancao.github.io/blog/2022/how-to-define-viewpoint-programmatically-in-mayavi/)
-- 12/6/2022: We added a guide on [how to install mayavi](https://anhquancao.github.io/blog/2022/how-to-install-mayavi-with-python-3-on-ubuntu-2004-using-pip-or-anaconda/) :mega:
+- 12/6/2022: We added a guide on [how to install mayavi](https://anhquancao.github.io/blog/2022/how-to-install-mayavi-with-python-3-on-ubuntu-2004-using-pip-or-anaconda/)
 - 9/6/2022: We fixed the installation errors mentioned in https://github.com/cv-rits/MonoScene/issues/18

 # Preparing MonoScene